tommygober/create-qti12/README.md

 # create-qti12
 *Creates a QTI 1.2 from plain text file*

-The tools here allow creation of a QTI 1.2 formatted .zip file (suitable for import into an LMS).
+The Python scripts provided here allow creation of a QTI 1.2 formatted .zip file (suitable for import into an LMS) and Word files for paper-based assessment.

 * `create-qti.py` generates QTI .zip
 * `create-quiz.py` generates a .docx Word file in the form of a paper-based quiz
 * `create-key.py` generates a .docx Word file with the answers provided

-INPUT:
+## INPUT FILE NAMING CONVENTION

 The scripts above expect input files to be named with Unit, Chapter, Lesson numbers followed by a hyphen then the name of the lesson.

 Example: `1.1.1 - NAME OF QUIZ.txt`    or    `6.2.4 - QUIZ NAME.txt`

+--------------------------
+# Question Format

-Questions should be numbered with a PERIOD after each question number.
+Questions should be numbered with a PERIOD `.` after each question number.

 Question number order does not matter and duplicates are allowed.
 New question numbers will be assigned in the generated artifacts.

---------------------------
-# Question Format

 ## EXAMPLE FORMAT: